Vital Essentials Common Q&A

 A: Allergies occur when the microflora in your pet’s stomach becomes used to receiving unnatural ingredients from regular dry kibble.
 With a raw diet, the lack of unnatural ingredients allows your pet’s microflora to reset to what it naturally should be, which helps control allergies.

-Q: What is the carbohydrate content of your foods?
+Q: What is the carbohydrate content of your dog and cat foods?

 A: Due to the fact that Vital Essentials entrees do not contain any fruits, vegetables, or grains; there is less than 1% carbohydrate content.
 This small amount of carbohydrates is naturally occurring from animal tissues.
 Read more about dog nutrition and if your dog should be grain-free.